Legal & Victim Advocacy Director

 Tova serves as JCADA’s victim advocacy coordinator.
 She graduated from Indiana University in the Spring of 2017 with a BA in Jewish Studies, American history, and Hebrew.
 As a college student, she became incredibly passionate for the movement against power-based violence, specifically the intersection of power based violence and religion.
 After her sophomore year of college, she held a life changing internship for JCADA’s AWARE program and never left!
 She returned the following summer as an Outreach intern which eventually turned into a victim advocacy position.
 Tova is also the handler of JCADA’s facility dog, Tahoe.

 Tahoe is a very well trained pup who helps clients, whether they be in court or at the office in their therapy session.
-Trained by the fantastic individuals at Hero Dogs, Tahoe was trained from the time he was only 6 weeks old to be a service dog.
+Raised by the fantastic individuals at Hero Dogs, Tahoe was trained from the time he was only 6 weeks old to be a service dog.
 When a slight fear of the stairs (which he’s gotten over now!) kept him from acting as a traditional service dog, JCADA was happy to take the opportunity to have him as our very own facility dog!
-In his free time, Tahoe enjoys trash surfing the office and laying down in the parking lot, making Tova his handler beg him to jump in the car.
-But hey, a dog needs a good lay in the sun too!
+Some of Tahoe’s favorite past times are putting his head on people’s laps, giving love to clients, sitting on their feet, and playing hide and seek with clients and their families!